pioneers/website/software/quickstart.md

 ## Connecting to your robot

-Step 1: Turn on both your robot and your team's router.
-They may take up to one minute to boot.
+Step 1: Turn on your team's router by powering it from your computer over USB.

-Step 2: Connect your computer to your team's router over WiFi.
-The network will be named after your team network.
+Step 2: Connect your computer to the router over WiFi (note that the router may take up to a minute to boot).
+The network will be named after your team number.
 The password is printed on the back side of your router, at the bottom right.

+Step 3: Turn on your robot.
+Be sure that the robot is turned on _after_ your router is already running.
+Wait for the green light on your robot's USB WiFi dongle to light up or blink before continuing.

-Step 3: Press the button in Dawn to configure your robot IP
+Step 4: Press the button in Dawn to configure your robot IP

 <img src="/assets/student-resources/quickstart.001.png" width="60%">

-Step 2: Type your robot IP address.
+Step 5: Type your robot IP address.
 It will be of the form `192.168.0.2XX`, substituting your two-digit team number for `XX`.
-For example, team 7 will have an address ending in 207.
+For example, team 1 will have an address ending in 201.

 <img src="/assets/student-resources/quickstart.002.png" width="60%">

-Step 3: Dawn will start displaying peripheral information once you are successfully connected.
+Step 6: Dawn will start displaying peripheral information once you are successfully connected.

 <img src="/assets/student-resources/quickstart.003.png" width="60%">

+If Dawn fails to connect, try restarting your robot.
+(You should not need to restart the wifi router).

 ## Connecting a controller